Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ```

+* `xxd` is used to convert the serialized file into hex to post as an argument to `celestia-appd`
 * `736f762d74657374` is the namespace `ROLLUP_NAMESPACE` in `examples/demo-rollup/src/main.rs`
+* `01000000b000000004ee8ca2....` is the serialized binary blob in hex
 * `sequencer_keypair` is the keypair created earlier and should also match the value of `SEQUENCER_DA_ADDRESS` in `examples/demo-rollup/src/main.rs`
 * `celestia-appd` asks for confirmation - accept with y/Y